jeisen0105/Cyclistic-Case-Study/README.md

 write_csv(rides_duration_and_count, "daily_rides_and_duration_summary.csv")
 ```

-Results:
+The table below illustrates the total number of rides and average ride duration for each weekday, categorized by user type.

 ![Chart](daily_rides_and_duration_summary.png)

 ### Analyzing monthly usage trends

-Number of rides for each user type across each month of the data set is calculated and a datframe was created and exported as a csv file.
+The total number of rides for each user type was calculated across the months in the dataset.
+A dataframe was created summarizing these counts and exported as a CSV file.

 ```r
 # Group the data by user type and month, then summarize the total number of rides